awsdocs/amazon-rds-user-guide/doc_source/Appendix.SQLServer.CommonDBATasks.TransitionOnline.md

-# Transitioning a Microsoft SQL Server Database from OFFLINE to ONLINE<a name="Appendix.SQLServer.CommonDBATasks.TransitionOnline"></a>
+# Transitioning a Microsoft SQL Server database from OFFLINE to ONLINE<a name="Appendix.SQLServer.CommonDBATasks.TransitionOnline"></a>

 You can transition your Microsoft SQL Server database on an Amazon RDS DB instance from `OFFLINE` to `ONLINE`\.